Dennis-Ding1/ModuLens/README.md

 ## Disclaimer

-ModuLens is an experimental research tool.
-Users are responsible for ensuring their use complies with the terms of service of any LLM providers they interact with.
+ModuLens is an experimental research tool designed exclusively for legitimate academic research.
+Misuse is strictly prohibited and may result in legal consequences.
+Users are responsible for ensuring their research complies with the terms of service of any LLM providers they interact with, as well as all applicable laws and regulations.

+The developers of ModuLens are committed to advancing AI safety research and improving content moderation systems through responsible academic inquiry.
+We actively discourage any attempt to use this tool for harmful purposes.